Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 or yaw axis.

 > 💡 The pilot may feel the STAB system partially fighting their input as it
-> tries to smooth it out, this can especially also result in roll fighting or
+> tries to smooth it out, this can especially result in roll fighting or
 > roll rebound effects.
 In such a case, the pilot may deactivate the STAB system
 > for the offending channel specifically.